Ask an Expert: Evolving Healthcare Solutions for the Road Ahead

 What makes shipping healthcare supplies a unique challenge for a delivery provider?

-Most healthcare supplies are manufactured in Asia, so there’s always the potential for strained supply chains.
+Most healthcare supplies are manufactured outside of the country, so there’s always the potential for strained supply chains.
 But we get a lot of our clothing, toys, appliances and electronics from there, so that doesn’t necessarily make healthcare distinct.

 What defines good healthcare solutions are the dual needs for reliability and speed.
-There are several delivery services that are absolutely instrumental to supporting healthcare companies, such as temperature control to ensure product efficacy, tracking to ensure optimal visibility and transparency, in addition of course, to expedited shipping.
+There are several delivery services that are absolutely instrumental to supporting healthcare companies, such as temperature control to ensure product efficacy, real-time tracking to ensure optimal visibility and security, in addition of course, to expedited shipping to accommodate time-definite deliveries.

 What healthcare solutions did Purolator provide during the crisis?

 Through our partnership with Health Canada, we’ve delivered to every hospital and care facility in the country.
-Before we began to ship medical supplies like masks, gloves, and gowns, our Global Supply Chain Solutions team developed creative direct-to-hospital and long-term care facilities express solutions to reduce the time needed to get these critical products to the front line.
+Before we began to ship medical supplies like respiratory devices, diagnostic equipment, masks, gloves and gowns, our Global Supply Chain Solutions team developed creative direct-to-hospital and long-term care facilities express solutions to reduce the time needed to get these critical products to the front line.

-We also responded by working with our medical supply customers to align all suppliers to a set of accepted safe delivery procedures, included contactless delivery and deliver-to-dock rather than room-to-room within healthcare facilities.
+We also responded by working with our medical device customers to align all suppliers to a set of accepted safe delivery procedures, including contactless delivery and deliver-to-dock rather than room-to-room within healthcare facilities.
 These were implemented not only to protect our employees, but also everyone in the many communities we serve.

 What is Purolator doing differently for its healthcare customers?

-Several healthcare solutions directly answer the needs of healthcare professionals and their customers.
+We provide several healthcare solutions that directly answer the needs of healthcare professionals and their customers.
+Like with Switch Health, we partner with customers to find the ideal solution to fit their needs.

 We are accepting air/ocean containers and LTL or full truck-load shipments at any point of entry into Canada.
-Full shipments can be broken down and relabelled into essential items and then expedited to direct-to-consumers, or to the store delivery and bypass the need for distribution centre processing.
+Full shipments can be broken down and relabelled into essential items and then expedited to direct-to-consumers, hospitals or clinics and bypass the need for distribution centre processing.
 We can also create a healthcare solution that includes a custom distribution plan for the rest of the shipment to meet the customer’s business needs.

 Non-priority items can be warehoused so they do not clog critical pathways to end consumers.

-We launched a visibility initiative integrating yellow labels and red pack products dedicated to healthcare customers only.
-This helps to prioritize healthcare shipments through easy identification.
+We launched a prioritization initiative integrating unique Healthcare stickers and red pack product dedicated to healthcare customers only.
+This helps to easily identify healthcare shipments to keep them quickly moving through the network.

 Any advice for those navigating healthcare solutions at this time?